-In some big companies I have seen the job title “OnBoarding Manager” or, wait for it, “Organisational Socialisation Manager”.
+In some big companies, I have seen the job title “OnBoarding Manager” or, wait for it, “Organisational Socialisation Manager”.

 A company can spend vast amounts of money on recruitment.
-Whether you’ve invested that heavily or not, paying close attention to your onboarding process and the messaging it sends to new hires about how your company culture will benefit them during the time with you can increase your employee retention rates and lift productivity in your workplace.
+Whether you’ve invested that heavily or not, paying close attention to your onboarding process and the messaging it sends to new hires about how your company culture will benefit them during their time with you can increase your employee retention rates and lift productivity in your workplace.